Saúl Rivera: Cleveland Indians

-Rivera signed a minor league contract with an invite to Spring training with the Cleveland Indians on December 21, 2009.
+On December 21, 2009, Rivera signed a minor league contract with an invite to Spring training with the Cleveland Indians.
 He began the season with the Triple-A Columbus Clippers.

 Arizona Diamondbacks

 On May 17, 2010, Rivera was traded to the Arizona Diamondbacks for cash considerations.
 He would play for the Triple-A Reno Aces, but also appear in 4 major league games for Arizona, pitching to a 22.09 ERA over 3.2 innings.
+He was designated for assignment on June 8, he cleared waivers and was sent outright to Triple-A Reno Aces on June 11.
 He was released on July 26, 2010.

-Second Stint with Indians
+Cleveland Indians (second stint)

-On August 21, 2010, Rivera re-signed with the Cleveland Indians, and was assigned to Triple-A Columbus the following day.
-He elected free agency on October 5, 2010.
+On August 21, 2010, Rivera re-signed with the Cleveland Indians on a minor league contract, and was assigned to Triple-A Columbus the following day.
+He elected free agency on October 5.

 Saraperos de Saltillo

 On March 28, 2011, Rivera signed with the Saraperos de Saltillo of the Mexican League.
-He played in 12 games for Saltillo before being released on June 29, 2011.
+He was released on June 29.
+In 12 games 13.1 innings of relief he struggled going 1-0 with a 6.08 ERA with 7 strikeouts and 1 save.

 Road Warriors

-After his release, Rivera signed with the Road Warriors of the Atlantic League.
-He would finish out the 2011 season with the club, pitching to a 4.29 ERA over 28 games.
+On July 5, 2011, Rivera signed with the Road Warriors of the Atlantic League of Professional Baseball.
 He became a free agent after the season.
+In 28 games 42 innings of relief he went 2-4 with a 4.29 ERA and 29 strikeouts.

 Sugar Land Skeeters

-Rivera signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball in 2012.
+On July 31, 2012, Rivera signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He pitched to a 2.20 ERA over 18 games for Sugar Land, including 17 strikeouts.
 He became a free agent after the season.